+No, dates are sweet by nature and full of other nutrition.
 The most common varieties – Medjool and Deglet Noor – are high in fiber, protein, potassium, magnesium, iron and vitamin B6.
 The NIH reports they are also considered very high in antioxidants and disease-prevention.

 So that’s the scoop on dates.
 Now I’ll tell you about date sugar .

-Well, it’s simply dehydrated dates in powder form.
+Yes.
+Dates are full of essential nutrients, while cane sugar has none.
+And date sugar is merely dehydrated dates in powder form.
 The beauty of date sugar is that — just like with dehydration – converting the date to powdered form does not diminish the nutritional profile at all.

 So you can use date sugar to replace any sugar in a recipe and have a super high boost in the nutritional profile!
 Win, win!